Overview

 Treat Heavy Metal Toxicity

-While everybody does not have heavy metal toxicity, it is well known that environmental toxins such as lead and mercury can cause serious disruption of mental function.
-Consider for example the "Mad Hatter" syndrome, which was caused by the mercury compounds used to make felt hats.
-Here in Arizona, the "Dreamy Draw" area of Phoenix (near Northern and Arizona 51) was formerly a mercury mine, and was given its name because of the mental disruption observed in the miners.
+While everybody does not have heavy metal toxicity, environmental toxins such as lead and mercury can cause severe disruption of mental function.
+Consider, for example the "Mad Hatter" syndrome caused by the mercury compounds used to make felt hats.
+Here in Arizona, the "Dreamy Draw" area of Phoenix (near Northern Avenue and Arizona 51) was formerly a mercury mine and was given its name because of the mental disruption observed in the miners.

 Reconsider Pharmaceutical Drugs